 - Best for: Older children who especially want to keep track of their sports performance

 - GPS: Yes, but you cannot track it on your phone

 - Water resistant: Yes, submerged in water for up to 30 minutes

 - Battery life: 4 days (manufacturer says 9)

-At 31 grams it is one of the lightest watches I have come across, so it won't get in the way, handy for your kids who REALLY go for top sport.
+At 31 grams, it is one of the lightest watches, so it won't get in the way, handy for your kids who really go for top sport.

-Compatible with both Android and iOS8 and above, it's the first on my list to have a good heart rate sensor, while also showing notifications for calls, texts, emails and other mobile apps.
+It is compatible with both Android and iOS8 and above and is the first on the market with a good heart rate sensor, while it can also show notifications for calls, texts, emails and other mobile apps.